-Dry chips and fibres in seconds – even those with high moisture content
+Dry flakes and fibres in seconds – even those with high moisture content

 Büttner's industrial flash tube dryers are highly versatile and extremely high performance.
 They are employed for drying goods with a high surface moisture content or a very high specific surface.
 They serve, for example, to pre-dry wood flakes before the material makes its way into a drum dryer.
-Flash tube dryers are also used as lead dryers for the drying of fibres in medium-density fibreboard production.
+Flash tube dryers are also used as lead dryers for the drying of fibres in medium-density fibreboard, paper pulp (TMP, BCTMP, Kraft pulp) or starch production.
 For many years Büttner's flash tube dryers have been in global operation successfully in a variety of industrial sectors.

 - Depending on the product, a water evaporation capacity of more than 70 t/h per unit